 Notes

-- Keeping it chunky - If you like a chunkier soup, I recommend either blending half of the soup or skipping the blending altogether.
+- Keep it chunky - For a chunkier soup, only blend half the soup.
+Or skip the blending altogether.

 Nutrition